For the roasted lemon hummus

 - Drain and rinse the soaked chickpeas.
 Add them to a large pot, along with ½ teaspoon of baking soda.
 Place the pot on your stove over high heat and stir continuously for 2 minutes.

 - After 2 minutes, add 4 cups (one liter) of cold water and bring to a boil.
 Let it cook at a rapid simmer over medium heat for 20 minutes or until the chickpeas are soft and smush when pressed with a fork.

-- Drain the cooked chickpeas and transfer to a food processor.
+- Drain the cooked chickpeas and transfer them to a food processor.

-- Add the juice of the roasted lemons (remove the pips), crushed garlic, tahini, sea salt.
-Mix for 5 minutes, adding the iced water half way through, until smooth and creamy.
+- Add the juice of the roasted lemons (remove the pips), crushed garlic, tahini, and sea salt.
+Mix for 5 minutes, adding the iced water halfway through, until smooth and creamy.

-- Transfert to a serving bowl and cover with a clingfilm.
-The cling film must be in direct contact with the hummus to prevent a skin from forming.
+- Transfer to a serving bowl and cover with a clingfilm.
+The cling film must be in direct contact with the hummus to prevent skin from forming.

 Meanwhile, make the spicy herb oil